joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 would have to look through every row in the table, doing what it calls a [full table scan](https://dev.mysql.com/doc/refman/5.5/en/glossary.html#glos_full_table_scan).
-This has a run-time efficiency of O(n) where n is the nubmer of rows.
+This has a run-time efficiency of O(n) where n is the number of rows.
-For large tables, this can be prohibativly expensive.
+For large tables, this can be prohibatively expensive.

 To improve the query efficiency, we could imagine pre-sort our table based on the last names and then [binary searching](http://en.wikipedia.org/wiki/Binary_search_algorithm) through the rows to find what we are looking for.
-This would have a run-time efficinecy of O(log(n)) which would be significantly faster.
+This would have a run-time efficiency of O(log(n)) which would be significantly faster.

 Some databases allow for sorting the underlying tables (see Clustered Index in Oracle SQL or
 Index-organized table in Microsoft SQL Server).
-But in partice this is uncommon because a good sort order for one popular query might be bad for another.
+But in particular, this is uncommon because a good sort order for one popular query might be bad for another.